binerogroup/documentation/_sources/networking/site-to-site-vpn/adding-routing-for-vpn.rst.txt

 inject routes into the routing table for remove networks when the tunnel is started).

-The two main ways to accomplish this routing, which to use depends on whether you have several :doc:`private subnets <../router/private-subnet/index>` in your platform or not.
+The two main ways to accomplish this routing, which to use depends on whether you have several :doc:`subnets <../subnet/index>` in your platform or not.

-The instances that are on the same private subnet as the instance running the VPN would need routes in their own table (which is done via DHCP, see below).
+The instances that are on the same subnet as the instance running the VPN would need routes in their own table (which is done via DHCP, see below).

 The instances that are on a different network would use their default route to reach the router and